List of Undergraduate Medical Schools in the U.S.

 Pre-medical and medical school programs can both be found at 4-year colleges and universities.
 Between bachelor's degree and medical school programs, an undergraduate medical education can take a total of eight years to complete.

 - Strength of medical school preparation

 In the American medical school system, students are usually required to earn their bachelor's degree and then attend undergraduate medical school for an additional period, in order to earn their Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.) degree.
 Doctors then enter residency programs, which are considered graduate medical education.
 They can also enter into fellowship programs and pursue additional postgraduate specializations.

 A pre-medical program should be designed to fulfill medical school prerequisites.
-Although 'pre-med' is not generally offered as a major, a related science major should include some of the medical school prerequisites, while other prerequisites can be taken as electives.
-There is no precisely-defined curriculum for admission to a medical school; however, the MCAT scores and science GPA are especially important.
+Although 'pre-med' is not generally offered as a major, students should make sure to take all the medical school prerequisites between their major requirements and elective courses.
+There is no precisely-defined curriculum for admission to medical school; however, the MCAT scores and science GPA are especially important.
 It is for this reason that most, though not all, students applying to medical schools major in a physical science, such as biology or chemistry.

 In addition to GPA and MCAT scores, medical schools often look for relevant life experience when evaluating the applicants.
 Therefore, it is recommended that students going into undergraduate medical schooling find a college with internship and research opportunities.
 Students will seek out schools that offer training hospital environments or a strong integration with the local hospitals and clinics.
 Working at an internship or research position can count toward acceptance into medical school, as can a letter of recommendation from a researcher or licensed physician.